-Figure 2-14 illustrates the recommended indicative strategic level approach for parks and open space provision to support the sustainable development of the LAP areas, as identified in the ICAS Part 3 Report.
+Figure 2-14 illustrates the recommended indicative strategic level approach for parks and open space provision to support the sustainable development of the LAP areas, as identified in the ICAS Part 3 Report and as carried forward into the Part 4 Report.
 The indicative strategy recommends the inclusion of village greens and civic spaces at central locations at both Old Connaught and Rathmichael to enhance the sense of place.
 The Strategy recommends the enhancement of Rathmichael Woods and the provision of a new active focussed recreation park at Old Connaught.
 A range of larger strategic open spaces are identified throughout the LAP areas providing a network of open spaces which maximise accessibility and take advantage of views of the surrounding landscape.
 Furthermore, the Strategy seeks to integrate Nature Based Solutions, enhance local important biodiversity areas and integrate heritage elements.